projecttacoma/deqm-test-server/README.md

 - `npm run db:setup` creates collections for all the valid FHIR resource types
 - `npm run db:delete` deletes all existing collections in the database
 - `npm run db:reset` runs both of the above, deleting all current collections and then creating new, empty collections
+- To upload all the Connectathon measure bundles, `git clone` the [Connectathon repository](https://github.com/DBCG/connectathon) into the root directory of the `deqm-test-server` repository.
+Run `npm run connectathon-upload`.
+This runs a script that uploads all the Connectathon bundle resources to the appropriate Mongo collections.

 ### CRUD Operations